HermitCrab07/Designing_Responsible_Ethical_AI/01_parallels_drugs_rct_responsible_ai.md

 ## Conclusion

-The similarities between clinical trial design and responsible AI development are not metaphorical—they are structural.
-Each step in one domain has a clear parallel in the other, grounded in the need to deliver safe, fair, and effective interventions to human lives.
+The similarities between clinical trial design and responsible AI development are not metaphorical — they are structural.
+Each step in one domain has a clear parallel in the other, grounded in the need to deliver safe, fair, and effective interventions and changes to human lives.

 Both processes demand careful planning, ethical oversight, rigorous testing, and continuous refinement.
 Both require awareness of bias and a deep commitment to justice.
-And both, ultimately, are systems of trust: trust that the product—whether a pill or a model—has been built with care, tested with rigor, and deployed with responsibility.
+And both, ultimately, are systems of trust: trust that the product—whether it is a pill or a model — has been built with care, tested with rigor, and deployed with responsibility.

+## PM Checklist
+- Do you have a primary outcome defined within a specific time window and on a specific population?
+- Assignment unit/ratio/dates fixed?
+- Decision rule to ship/stop written?
+- Harm/fairness guardrails + owner named?
+- Traffic/MDE shows feasibility?
+- Fidelity and adoption tracked?

+References:
+ICH E9(R1) on estimands & handling intercurrent events.
+CONSORT 2010 statement (trial reporting discipline).
+CONSORT-AI extension (AI-specific considerations).
+RECOVERY trial write-up (clean primary endpoint & pragmatic design).
+ISPOR/HTA basics on outcomes and decision rules.